marph91/pocket-cnn/README.md

 ## TODO

-Can be found at the [documentation folder](documentation/todo.md) or in the issues.
+Can be found at the [documentation folder](documentation/todo.md) and in the issues.

 ## History